So what can you do in a case like that?

 This group arose from the March for Science, and is recruiting, training, and supporting scientists and STEM professionals to run for public office at all levels.
 Wouldn’t it be great to have more officeholders who have been trained to distinguish fact from fiction?

 On the subject of STEM, this group recruits, organizes, and equips high tech professionals to help campaigns with technology.
-This can range from simply setting up a website and social feeds to creating digital ad campaigns to doing sophisticated data analysis of the voter rolls to more accurately target registration and get-out-vote efforts.
+This can range from simply setting up a website and social networking feeds to creating digital ad campaigns to doing sophisticated data analysis of the voter rolls to more accurately target registration and get-out-vote efforts.
 One of their long term goals is to create software that can be reused by future campaigns.
-I’m excited not just about the good they’ll do, but over all the high tech professionals they’re going to activate politically (over 10,000 so far!) and all the work those individuals will go on to do in their lives, whether under the auspices of Tech For Campaigns or not.
+I’m excited not just about the good they’ll do, but over all the high tech professionals they’re going to activate politically (over 11,000 so far!) and all the work those individuals will go on to do in their lives, whether under the auspices of Tech For Campaigns or not.

 After Stacey Abrams lost the 2018 Georgia gubernatorial election to the Republican Secretary of State, who used his office to suppress the minority and low-income vote to squeak out a narrow victory, she formed this organization to fight voter suppression not only in Georgia, but throughout the country.
+They can potentially play a huge role in 2020, when BOTH Georgia Senate seats will be contested.

 One of the most dangerous voter suppression tactics is the imposition of a “voter ID” requirement, which adds an extra, unnecessary, and often onerous step to the voting process.
 Often, this is combined with steps to make getting an ID more difficult for minorities or the poor.
-One way to fight this is at the policy level, exposing voter ID laws for what they are, or at the electoral level, voting out the politicians who support them, but it equally important to simply help those voters who currently find themselves subject to such laws.
+One way to fight this is at the policy level, exposing voter ID laws for what they are, or at the electoral level, voting out the politicians who support them, but it’s equally important to simply help those voters who currently find themselves subject to such laws.
 That’s what this group does: help voters get their IDs, not just for voting but for the many other aspects of modern life that require them.

 And that’s my list, so far.
 Again, if you have any suggestions of your own, please send them to me or share them in the comments.
 And please: consider supporting one or more of these groups on a monthly basis.